jolleyjoe/marketcap-filter/README.md

 # marketcap-filter

-A simple nodeJS script to filter coinmarketcap microcap coins using the [coinmarketcap api](https://api.coinmarketcap.com/v1/ticker/).
+A simple nodeJS script to filter coinmarketcap microcap coins using the [coinmarketcap api](https://coinmarketcap.com/api/).

-This tool is based on the methodology described in this medium article by [nik](https://medium.com/@daytradernik) :
+This script is based on the methodology described in this medium article by [nik](https://medium.com/@daytradernik) :

 [Picking Out Microcaps 101](https://medium.com/@daytradernik/picking-out-microcaps-101-2215a5782691)

+---

+**Note**: Please respect coinmarketcap's API limit request of no more than 10 per minute.

+---

 ### Installation :
 - Requires nodeJS and npm to be installed.